ZINZINBIN/Disruption-Prediciton-based-on-Multimodal-Deep-Learning/README.md

     </p>
 </div>

+- We can proceed real-time disruption prediction using video data(left) and 0D data(right) for shot 21310.
-- We also analyze the trained model by visualizing the latent vectors that the neural networks generate by compressing the data
+- The sensitivity of the model controled by the threshold affects the missing alarm rate
-- We can see that the prediction time is longer, the separation between disruptive and non-disruptive data decreases
+- Each data has different characteristics for disruption prediction : How about combining two data at once?

+### Analysis of the models using visualization of embedding space
 <div>
     <p float = "left">
         <img src="/image/연구_소개_02.PNG"  width="640" height="224">
     </p>
 </div>

-- We also used attention rollout to visualize the attention matrix of the Video Vision Transformers to understand the importance of the video image to predict the disruption
-- But, there would be no effective / important difference between two cases below.
+- We also analyze the trained model by visualizing the latent vectors that the neural networks generate by compressing the data
+- We can see that the prediction time is longer, the separation between disruptive and non-disruptive data decreases

+### Analysis of the models using attention rollout for vision model
 <div>
     <p float = 'left'>
         <img src="/image/연구_소개_03.PNG"  width="640" height="224">
     </p>
 </div>

+- We also used attention rollout to visualize the attention matrix of the Video Vision Transformers to understand the importance of the video image to predict the disruption
+- But, there would be no effective / important difference between two cases below.

+### Summary
 - We tried to show that video data would be helpful to detect VDE(Vertical Displacement Error) and time-varying shape characteristics.
 - This means that we can effectivly predict the disruption with low false positive alarms with both video and 0D data since multi-modal learning is robust for data noise due to multi-modality
+- The result of multi-modal data will soon be showned layer

 ## How to Run
 ### setting